CareCredit Card Review: What You Should Know

 There are two drawbacks, though.

 First, it can take up to 10 days for your credit card to arrive after the card issuer approves your application.
-If you have to pay for something in the next few days, that 10-day window won’t work.

 Second, unlike a doctor’s payment plan, you won’t know what your monthly payments for your medical bills will be.
 However, there’s an easy way to figure that out.